APPFL/APPFL/src/appfl/login_manager/ReadME.md

 For the logged in FL client, `get_auth_token()` simply returns the token obtained tokens for user identity information.
 [It is save to transmit those access tokens as the usage of `GlobusAuthenticator` in gRPC communication requires a secure SSL channel, so all transmitted data are safely encrypted.]

 For the logged in FL server, `valiate_auth_token()` function takes three steps to validation the client identity:
-- Use the retrived Globus Group Service access token to get all the client IDs for all clients in the specified Globus group
+- Use the retrieved Globus Group Service access token to get all the client IDs for all clients in the specified Globus group
 - Take the Globus Identity access token provided by clients to get the client ID for that client
 - Check if the client ID belongs to the specified Globus group